wp-plugins/note/readme.txt

 * Added ability to insert images into Note Widgets
 * Added Toolbar above Note Widgets in Previewer within Customizer
 * Removed unused Customizer JavaScript logic
-* Fixed bug where Note Widgets output slashed data (I\'ve, I\'ll, etc...) on front*end while not in Customizer
+* Fixed bug where Note Widgets output slashed data (I\'ve, I\'ll, etc...) on front-end while not in Customizer
 * Fixed bug where Previewer refresh was triggered while editing content inside of a Note Widget
 * Fixed bug where Note Widgets were not focused properly in Previewer
 * Fixed bug in where Note was not functioning due to JavaScript error in WordPress versions less than 4.0